syncfusion-content/wpf-docs/wpf/DataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-3.You can `customize print` settings like `scaling`, `Orientation` at runtime by using [PrintPreviewAreaControl.PrintManagerBase](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintPreviewAreaControl~PrintManagerBase.html) and it will be reflected it `custom print preview` window.
+3.You can customize print settings like scaling, Orientation at runtime by using [PrintPreviewAreaControl.PrintManagerBase](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintPreviewAreaControl~PrintManagerBase.html) and it will be reflected it custom print preview window.

 {% tabs %}
 {% highlight c# %}